Best Lead-Free Hunting Ammo: Is Copper the New Lead?

 Best Overall: Barnes VOR-TX

-Barnes VOR-TX is top-of-the-line, high-quality, lead-free ammunition.
-It's available in a wide range of easy-to-find rifle calibers.
+Barnes VOR-TX is top-of-the-line lead-free ammunition.
+It's available in a wide range of easy-to-find rifle and handgun cartridges, such as:

 Multiple variants of VOR-TX label ammo are available.
 Plain VOR-TX, which features Barnes' lead-free TSX and polymer-tipped TTSX bullets, offers an excellent solution to any kind of hunt.
 VOR-TX LR label ammo showcases the superior long-range performance of the monolithic LRX.
 VOR-TX Safari (loaded with TSX bullets) and VOR-TX Reduced Recoil (TTSX) are both aptly named ammunition lines.